 American Spartan: The Promise, the Mission, and the Betrayal of Special Forces Major Jim Gant (Hardcover)

-Lawrence of Arabia meets Sebastian Junger's War in this unique, poignantly dramatic true story of heroism and heartbreak in Afghanistan, written by a veteran war correspondent--one of the most remarkable stories of love and war ever told.
+Lawrence of Arabia meets Sebastian Junger's War in this unique, incendiary, and dramatic true story of heroism and heartbreak in Afghanistan written by a Pulitzer Prize-nominated war correspondent

 Some have called him "Lawrence of Afghanistan."
 To the Pashtun tribesmen he is "Commander Jim," leader of the "bearded ones."
 He is Army Special Forces Major Jim Gant, one of the most charismatic and controversial U.S. commanders of modern memory, a man who changed the face of America's war in Afghanistan when his critical white paper, "One Tribe at a Time," went viral at the Pentagon, the White House, and on Capitol Hill in 2009.